yhung124/r-ide/README.md

 # r-ide
-A persional IDE container with git, vim..etc
+A persional IDE container with git, autojump, vim..etc